 - Instead of coconut milk you can use a nut milk such as almond milk or cashew milk.

-- If you don't have raspberries feel free to use extra blueberries instead or other fruit such as cherries or blackberries to make a paleo blackberry cobbler.
+- If you don't have raspberries feel free to use extra blueberries instead or other fruit such as cherries or blackberries.

 - For a different appearance, roll out the crust and use a cookie cutter to cut out shapes such as stars or hearts.

-- If you want to covert cobbler completely in crust, roll out the dough and lay it on top.
+- If you want to cover the cobbler completely in crust, roll out the dough and lay it on top.
 Just be sure to poke a couple holes in the dough to allow the berries to seep through.

 How to serve: